psa21git/psa21git/README.md

 ### 💫 About Me

-- 🎓 I'm a Student and Web Developer
+- 🎓 I'm a Student and Data Scientist
-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on ML Projects
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate with open-source enthusiasts
-- 🥅 2024 Goals: Learn DevOps And strengthen DSA
+- 🥅 2024 Goals: Learn Deep Learning And strengthen DSA

 <br>